uvindusl/Train_Ticket_Reservation_System/README.md

 NetBeans IDE 22: Used for coding and development.
 The environment provided essential features for writing and debugging Java code.

-MariaDB: Employed for database management.
-The server handled data storage, retrieval, and manipulation, ensuring secure and efficient database operations.

 Apache & PHP: Used to handle server-side scripting, facilitating smooth communication between the server and client-side components.

 phpMyAdmin: Aided in database management tasks, such as running queries and managing database tables.